 Cookies are usually pretty simple to bake, but sometimes, you'll notice that the cookie dough spreads when your cookies go in the oven.
 Why do some cookies spread and others don't?
 Why do we chill cookie dough before baking it?
 And how come the spread can vary from one batch to another?
 Here's everything you need to know about why cookies spread and why we chill some cookie doughs.

 A little spread is a good thing and with many recipes that's normal.
 But if you are making cutout cookies, like classic gingerbread cutout cookies or cut-out sugar cookies that you will be decorating with royal icing, you need them to hold their shape as they bake!
 Even with drop cookies, it can be a real problem if they spread out too thin.
 They become too delicate to even pick up in some cases or multiple cookies will melt into one.

-If you find your cookies spread too much, you might look for the following problems:
+If you find your cookies spread too much, here are the main reasons why: